jubinmathew1995/BGColor/README.txt

 RGB values varies in the range of 0 to 255.
 Entering values other than the specified values raises a error or it doesnot set the specified colour to the background and the background colour remains the same.

+In second commit added a new "Reset" Button which resets the background to its original colour.